KevryP/AudioCard/README.md

 # AudioCard
+Computer Science Capstone Project, Feb - May 2024
 ## Overview:
 AudioCard is an audio-based flashcard app that uses automated speech recognition to test its users, creating a hands-free learning experience.
-It is currently deployed [here](https://audiocard-client-9rn8.onrender.com/welcome)
+It is currently deployed [here](https://audiocard-f5z8.onrender.com/welcome)

 ## Features: